symfony/symfony-docs/components/cache/cache_items.rst

 Cache Items
 ===========

-Cache items are each of the information units stored in the cache as a key/value pair.
+Cache items are the information units stored in the cache as a key/value pair.
 In the Cache component they are represented by the :class:`Symfony\\Component\\Cache\\CacheItem` class.

 Cache Item Keys and Values